 Public consultation and the Planning and Licensing Committee

 Most major planning applications submitted to Nottinghamshire County Council are considered by the Planning and Licensing Committee.
-Meetings are held every six weeks at County Hall in West Bridgford.
+Meetings are usually held every six weeks at County Hall in West Bridgford.
+However, during the Covid-19 pandemic, meetings are being held virtually.
+More details on how these meetings are being held can be found on our what happens in a planning meeting page.

 Decisions are considered impartially by the committee of 13 Councillors using the information presented by council officers from the Planning team.
 The Planning and Licensing Committee acts in a quasi-judicial capacity.
 This means it makes decisions on an impartial basis taking into account the relevant facts and applicable law.